oyingidie/fcc-labs/0x00-responsive_web_design/00-survey_form/README.md

 ### :rocket: How to Run

-1. Clone or download this repository
+1. Clone or download the root repository
-2. Open `food_delivery_survey_form.html` in any modern browser
+2. Navigate and open `food_delivery_survey_form.html` in any modern browser
 3. Fill out the form and interact with its features

 ### :recycle: Future Improvements